-Though it lacks the materials, plumbing, wiring or mechanical engineering that would be most vulnerable to inclement weather or thieves, the cement skeleton still shows considerable wear and staining from elements.
+Though it lacks the materials, plumbing, wiring or mechanical engineering that would be most vulnerable to inclement weather or thieves, the cement skeleton of this Swaggart dorm still shows considerable wear and staining from elements.

 Ten-foot tall chain-linked fences and threatening signs aren’t enough to deter the graffiti artists.

 And many of the vandals made their way up to the top floor.